Do you judge a book by its cover? What about its color?

 Unexpected mixes of bright colors grab readers’ attention at first glance.
 This trend works great for various genres.

-Viva Magenta is Pantone’s color of 2023.
-Consider this magnificent vivid hue that works great for separate elements and backgrounds.
+Cloud Dancer is Pantone’s color of 2026.
+Consider this elegant, airy shade that works beautifully for both focal elements and full background compositions.

 Conclusion